sodadata/docs/soda-sql/warehouse.md

   | Then run the soda analyze command
 ```

 In the above example, Soda SQL created a warehouse YAML file and put it in a **warehouse directory** which is the top directory in your Soda SQL project directory structure.
-(It puts the env_vars YAML file in your local user home directory.)
+(It put the env_vars YAML file in your local user home directory.)

 ## Anatomy of the warehouse YAML file